stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           (January 2021 - present)

           Back in January, I decided that I wanted to try out a new sport.
-While browsing online, I came across a stable that offered horseback riding lessons to individuals of all ages.
-I decided to give it a try, and I ended up loving it.
+I had a bit of free time on my hands, and I thought what better way to spend it than by trying out new things.
+One day, while browsing online, I came across a stable that offered horseback riding lessons to individuals of all ages.
+I had never been on a horse before, but I always found them so interesting.
+So, I decided to give riding a try, and I instantly loved it.
 Currently, I go riding once every week for about 30-40 minutes.

           ![](/images/File\_000-3fb372ef.png)